-Fig. 32: Extraction with three starting instances.
+Fig. 31: Extraction with three starting instances.
 The circles represent different recursion depths.
 The circles around the starting instances signify recursion depth 0.
 The larger inner circle represents the fragment with recursion depth 1 and the largest outer circle with recursion depth 2.
-Figure taken from [55].
+Figure taken from [81].

 A major technical difference compared to the Protégé plugin is that the knowledge base is accessed via SPARQL, since OntoWiki is a SPARQL-based web application.
 In Protégé, the current state of the knowledge base is stored in memory in a Java object.
 As a result, we cannot easily apply a reasoner on an OntoWiki knowledge base.
-To overcome this problem, we use the DL-Learner fragment selection mechanism described in [55,56,30].
+To overcome this problem, we use the DL-Learner fragment selection mechanism described in [81,82,40].
 Starting from a set of instances, the mechanism extracts a relevant fragment from the underlying knowledge base up to some specified recursion depth.
-Figure 32 provides an overview of the fragment selection process.
+Figure 31 provides an overview of the fragment selection process.
 The fragment has the property that learning results on it are similar to those on the complete knowledge base.
 For a detailed description we refer the reader to the full article.

 The fragment selection is only performed for medium to large-sized knowledge bases.
 Small knowledge bases are retrieved completely and loaded into the reasoner.
 While the fragment selection can cause a delay of several seconds before the learning algorithm starts, it also offers flexibility and scalability.
-For instance, we can learn class expressions in large knowledge bases such as DBpedia in OntoWiki.32
+For instance, we can learn class expressions in large knowledge bases such as DBpedia in OntoWiki.33

-OntoWiki (Sebastian Tramp) - DL Learner - Lear User Extras Help a Art Char Francisco Search for Resources Add Class Expression Knowledge Bases 🗢 Suggested E Equivalenc ce Classes for cus tomer requirement Edit View accuracy toggle all suggested class expres sions OntoWiki System Configuration ◎ 100% toggle details is created by some Custo mer Philosopher's Ontology 100% tonnia datalis Requirement and is creat ed by some Customer http://example.org/test/ 0.02% toggio dotallo QualityBaguirament es is erected by some Customer SoftWiki Ontology for Requirements 93% toggle details QualityRequirement or is created by some Customer Engineering 93% toggle details Requirement and (Quality Requirement or is created by some Customer) Neulastica: Olassas 84% toggle details Requirement and is creat ed by some (Customer or Government) Wanted Comparised Filit May Ture Covered Instances (10)0%): wanted Suggested Eak view Type Greate Medere CIII De Build A Software That Runs 24 h A Day Search in Navigation Lise As Little System R sign 80 List Instanc es ser Data requirement Create Inst ance quality requirement very User Activity - User Can Access Data Fr om Every Computer performance requirement 79% View Reso urce 🖓 aguirement or is created by some Customer) functional requirement 0 79% Delete Res ource equirement or is created by some Customer) design requirement 0 10 10 Learn Equi valent Class Expression inducement of is created by some customery derived requirement The suggesti Learn Supe er Class Expression e information about the DL- customer requirement Learner plugi ir Import Data with Linked Data Wrapper allocated requirement Learner C C
+User Extras Help Add Class Expression Search for Resources apression Knowledge Bases Sug gested E Equivalen ce Classes for cust omer requirement Edit View accuracy toggle all suggested class expres sions OntoWiki System Configuration 100% toggle details is created by some Custo Philosopher's Ontology 100% Requirement and is create http://example.org/test/ toggle details SoftWiki Ontology for Requirements Θ 93% toggle details QualityRequirement or is created by some Customer Engineering 9 93% toggle details Requirement and (Quality Requirement or is created by some Customer) Navigation: Classes Edit View Type Search in Navigation List Instanc Create Inst Create Modern GUI De: Use As Little System Re Build A Software That Runs 24 h A Day Wanted Suggested performance requirement View Reso urce om Every Computer functional requirement 79% Delete Res ource equirement or is created by some Customer) design requirement 0 79% Learn Equi valent Class Expression equirement or is created by some Customer) derived requirement Learn Sune er Class Expression customer requirement The suggesti e information about the DL- allocated requirement eamer plugi import Data a with Linked Data Wrapper ·

-Fig. 33: Screenshot of the result table of the DL-Learner plugin in OntoWiki.
+Fig. 32: Screenshot of the result table of the DL-Learner plugin in OntoWiki.

-Figure 33 shows a screenshot of the OntoWiki plugin applied to the SWORE [129] ontology.
+Figure 32 shows a screenshot of the OntoWiki plugin applied to the SWORE [170] ontology.
 Suggestions for learning the class "customer requirement" are shown in Manchester OWL Syntax.
 Similar to the Protégé plugin, the user is presented a table of suggestions along with their accuracy value.
 Additional details about the instances of "customer requirement", covered by a suggested class expressions and additionally contained instances can be viewed via a toggle button.
 The modular design of OntoWiki allows rich user interaction: Each resource, e.g. a class, property, or individual, can be viewed and subsequently modified directly from the result table as shown for "design requirement" in the screenshot.
 For instance, a knowledge engineer could decide to import additional information available as Linked Data and run the CELOE algorithm again to see whether different suggestions are provided with additional background knowledge.